maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 For each user account that uses these functions, a random account ID is created and assigned to their user accounts.

 You can use your random account ID to authenticate yourself pseudonymously to the servers of Clarity UG or our partner companies.

-No further personal data points are assigned to your random account ID on the servers of Clarity UG, so that you remain pseudonymized for Clarity UG.

 The functions that require data processing on servers are described individually in the following paragraphs.